As Above, So Below (film): Box office

 The film grossed $8.3 million its opening weekend, finishing in third place.
 It went on to gross $21.3 million in North America and $20.6 million in other territories, for a total worldwide gross of $41.8 million.

 Home media

 As Above, So Below was released on DVD and Blu-ray on December 2, 2014.
 The film was made available on Netflix in the United States in 2018 and became very popular in the streaming service, gaining a cult following.
-It was removed from Netflix in 2021 and added back in 2024.
+It was removed from Netflix in 2021, returned in 2024, and removed again in 2025.

 A collector's edition Blu-ray was released by Shout!
 Factory on October 1, 2024.
 It features a new artwork and the bonus include new interviews with director John Erick Dowdle and producer/co-writer Drew Dowdle.

 A limited edition Blu-ray was released in Australia by Via Vision Entertainment on March 26, 2025.
 It features new extras, such as interviews with actor Ben Feldman and director of photography Léo Hinstin, audio commentary by film critic Alexandra Heller-Nicholas, and a video essay by Dread Central editor-in-chief Mary Beth McAndrews.

+In January 2026, the film experienced renewed popularity after trending in the top 10 titles on HBO Max's movies section worldwide.